What Did You Expect When You Named It ____?

 - In Death Note: on the surface, naming your child "Light" doesn't seem to jinx anything.
 But no mother in her right mind writes her kid's name with the kanji for moon, which has four strokes.
 Plus, Light Yagami's name seems to mostly derive from another infamous light-associated character - Lucifer the Light-Bringer.

 - Not to mention his last name is written with the kanji for "night" and "God".

 - Ozymandias in Watchmen.
 Apparently he wanted to reclaim the name from the elegant ignominy to which Shelley's poem had consigned it.

 - Also, there's the Gordian Knot Lock Company.
 Fittingly, we see the locks broken several times, but apparently never picked.

 - Icarus of the X-Men, a mutant born with wings.
 Reverend Stryker cuts his wings off, tricks him into helping kill a busload of his former friends, and then murders him.

 - When Henry Pym got tired of the name "Giant Man", he changed it to "Goliath".
 Others who took his growth serum, such as Clint Barton and David Foster, took the name Goliath as well.
-And finally, during Civil War, Foster was killed by Thor, who was so tiny in comparison...
+And finally, during Civil War, Foster was killed by a clone of Thor, who was so tiny in comparison...

 - The Last Colony by John Scalzi centers around the newly-colonized planet of Roanoke.
 The protagonist essentially facepalms when it hits him.